How to Create a Staging Site for WordPress: 4 Methods Explained

 • Production Environment – The live site where changes are deployed.

-What is a Staging Site in WordPress?
+What is a WordPress Staging Environment?

 For instance, modifying the homepage of a heavily trafficked site like “instawpuser.com” carries the risk of potential customer loss and damage to reputation.